-Europoint II and III are the most easterly situated towers in a series of three identical towers that were designed by Skidmore, Owings and Merrill (SOM) in the 1970s.
-The towers, approximately 90 metres tall, feature the usual layout for such office buildings, with a central core that contains the elevators, stairwell, toilets and technical spaces, surrounded by open office spaces that can be arranged according to users’ specifications.
-Integrating the columns in the façades has optimised the layout options.
-The building has been constructed on a repeating 1.8 metre grid and measures 33 X 47 metres.
+The three well known Europoint towers at the Marconi square in Rotterdam are designed in the early 1970s by Skidmore, Owings and Merrill (SOM).
+The towers are 95 metere high and are have been designed for use as offices.
+Supporting concrete columns in the façade and a central core that contains the elevators, stairwell, toilets and technical spaces.
+The free floor parts of 33 x 47 m are a guarantee for the best layout for each type of office.
 The façades feature a light-coloured travertine grid with square windows.
 All windows have been fitted with dark-tinted reflective panes set in bronze-coloured frames made of anodised aluminium.
 These have been placed snug with the façade surface, resulting in an extremely even look, a unique bit of detailing which we intend to respect in our design.
 Every six floors, the façade is six centimetres wider and the piers have been made six centimetres narrower, offering perspectival correction and making the towers look dead straight.
 SOM emphasizes with this extreme flat facades the abstract design of the Europoint complex.